sst/guide/_chapters/setup-a-stripe-account.md

 So far we've created a basic CRUD (create, read, update, and delete) API.
 We are going to make a small addition to this by adding an endpoint that works with a 3rd party API.
 This section is also going to illustrate how to work with environment variables and how to accept credit card payments using Stripe.

-A common extension of Serverless Stack (that we have noticed) is to add a billing API that works with Stripe.
+A common extension of the notes app (that we've noticed) is to add a billing API that works with Stripe.
 In the case of our notes app we are going to allow our users to pay a fee for storing a certain number of notes.
 The flow is going to look something like this:

 1. The user is going to select the number of notes they want to store and puts in their credit card information.